Lured to his death by pregnant ex caught in web of lies

 The offshore worker from Arbroath had been in a relationship with Tasmin Glass, a local singer trying to build a music career.

-What followed was a chain of events which on Friday ended with Glass and two men - Steven Dickie and Callum Davidson - being convicted of Mr Donaldson's killing.
+What followed was a chain of events which ended with Glass and two men - Steven Dickie and Callum Davidson - being convicted of Mr Donaldson's killing.

 Then 19-year-old, Glass was pregnant with his baby, but that relationship ended and she began having a sexual relationship with Steven Dickie.